CERP Glossary | Commission for Continuing Education Provider Recognition

 DENTAL/MEDICAL EDUCATION OR COMMUNICATIONS COMPANY: Company whose sole purpose is to produce educational programs or communications for healthcare professionals.

-EVIDENCE-BASED DENTISTRY:* Evidence-based dentistry (EBD) is an approach to oral health care that requires the judicious integration of systematic assessments of clinically relevant scientific evidence, relating to the patient's oral and medical condition and history, with the dentist's clinical expertise and the patient's treatment needs and preferences.
-(See Center for Evidence-Based Dentistry at http://ebd.ada.org)
+EVIDENCE-BASED DENTISTRY: Evidence-based dentistry (EBD) is an approach to oral health care that requires the judicious integration of systematic assessments of clinically relevant scientific evidence, relating to the patient's oral and medical condition and history, with the dentist's clinical expertise and the patient's treatment needs and preferences.1 (See Center for Evidence-Based Dentistry at http://ebd.ada.org)

-* Definition of Evidence-Based Dentistry (Trans.2001:462), in ADA Policy Statement on Evidence-Based Dentistry
+1 Definition of Evidence-Based Dentistry (Trans.2001:462), in ADA Policy Statement on Evidence-Based Dentistry

 GOVERNMENTAL HEALTH AUTHORITY: A government or its designated entity responsible for health matters.

 INTERNATIONAL PROVIDER: A continuing dental education provider whose primary location is outside the United States and Canada.
 International providers interested in participating in ADA CERP must meet the Eligibility Criteria and complete the process outlined in the Pre-application Process for International Providers (PPIP) before submitting an application for CERP recognition.
-(See POLICY ON PRE-APPLICATION PROCESS FOR INTERNATIONAL PROVIDERS.)
+(See Policy on Pre-Application Process for International Providers.)

 JOINT PROVIDER: A continuing education provider that shares responsibility with an ADA CERP recognized provider for planning, implementing, evaluating, and keeping records for a continuing dental education activity.
 Responsibility for continuing education activities must rest with the ADA CERP recognized provider whenever the provider acts in cooperation with providers that are not recognized.
-A commercial interest may not be a joint provider.* (See ADA CERP Recognition Standards and Procedures, Standard IX.
-Administration, Criteria 13-14, and Joint Providership Policy).
+A commercial interest may not be a joint provider.
+(See Joint Providership Policy).

 JOINT PROVIDERSHIP: Any continuing education activity in which an ADA CERP recognized provider agrees to provide a program jointly with another CE provider.
 When an ADA CERP recognized provider enters into joint providership with a non-CERP recognized provider, the CERP recognized provider must assume responsibility for the activity.
 When two or more ADA CERP recognized providers act in cooperation to plan and implement an activity, one must take responsibility for ensuring compliance with CERP Standards.
 Letters of agreement between the joint providers must be developed to outline each party’s responsibilities for the CE activity.
 Letters of agreement must be signed by all parties.
-A commercial interest may not be a joint provider.* (See ADA CERP Recognition Standards and Procedures, Standard IX.
-Administration, Criteria 13-14, and Joint Providership Policy).
+A commercial interest may not be a joint provider.
+(See Joint Providership Policy).

 LIVE COURSE/ACTIVITY: Continuing education courses that participants must attend (whether in person or virtually) in order to claim credit.
 Live courses can be offered in a variety of formats including national and local conferences, workshops, seminars, and live Internet-based conferences and teleconferences.